 The Sadducees are sad you see because they deny the resurrection.
 So goes the little ditty.
 However, on at least one occasion they pretended to believe in the resurrection for the sake of argument.
 We read in Mark 12 how they came to Jesus with a clever conundrum that would expose the ridiculousness of belief in the resurrection.
-They point back to ancient Mosaic law that states that if a man died without offspring, his brother was obliged to marry his widow.
-Then they create an improbable, but not an impossible, scenario where seven brothers all marry the same woman in keeping with Moses’ law.
+First, they pointed back to ancient Mosaic law that stated that if a man died without offspring, his brother was obliged to marry his widow.
+Then they create an improbable, but not impossible, scenario where seven brothers all marry the same woman in keeping with Moses’ law.
 When everybody resurrects at the end of the age, who will be the brother that is married to the woman?

 The Sadducees Get Schooled

 No doubt the Sadducees thought they were being clever and could stump Jesus into admitting that the Mosaic laws of the Old Testament created some tension for belief in the resurrection.
 And from a limited, human-wisdom point of view perhaps they were quite clever.
-Jesus, however, completely exposes their faulty thinking and stony hearts.
-He points out that the resurrection really is taught in the Torah and if they had been reading God’s Word correctly they would already know this.
-Jesus also gives us a little lesson in hermeneutics as he rightly discerns the implicit truth of the resurrection in the episode of the burning bush.
-God told Moses that he is the God of Abraham, Isaac, and Jacob.
-Is not was.
+Jesus, however, exposed their faulty thinking and stony hearts.
+He pointed out that the resurrection really is taught in the Torah and if they had been reading God’s Word correctly they would already know this.
+Jesus also gives us a little lesson in hermeneutics as he rightly discerns the implicit truth of the resurrection in the episode of the burning bush: God told Moses that he is the God of Abraham, Isaac, and Jacob.
+Is, not was.
 The Patriarchs still are.
 God is the God of the living, not the dead and gone.